 Beware, you may stumble across competitors that try to imitate us but don’t be fooled.

 Some of the websites that appear in Google’s listings for custom essays have SWISS flags and images of SWISS universities.

 Anyone can put these images on their website, it doesn’t mean they’re based in the SWISS!
 There are hundreds of royalty free image sites where you can download them for free.

 Make sure you read their website, and remember to call them to see if they are really in the SWISS – don’t just choose a site because it has pretty pictures.

 3. Scam companies often display convincing ‘testimonials’

 Fake ‘testimonial’ are more common than you think.
 Anyone can write them but be aware that the Office of Fair Trading is often involved with companies making wild claims through fake customer testimonials.
-Under UK law, companies are obliged to provide evidence that testimonials are genuine, if requested.
+Under SWISS law, companies are obliged to provide evidence that testimonials are genuine, if requested.

 Ask us for proof of our testimonials, we’ll gladly provide it.

 4. Scam companies often write shining ‘reviews’ about themselves on other websites and forums

 Like fake testimonials, these are really easy to do.
 The company just registers for a new account and creates fake messages, usually pretending to be a student, saying how they got a great essay from the company’s website.
 The same companies will often slate other genuine websites to gain an advantage.